Rwenzururu: History

-The Rwenzururu gradually re-established itself in the collapse of the regime of Idi Amin in 1979.
+In October 1980, Amon Bazira, a Uganda People’s Congress Member of parliament for Kasese talked with the Rwenzururu to support the UPC.
+And the Rwenzururu used terrorist strategies to force people to vote for UPC.
+Those strategies led to the assassination of Vito Muhindo who was the Democratic Party candidate.
+And Chrispus Kiyonga a Uganda Patrotic Movement candidate won the Member of Parliament seat.
+The Batooro, Bakiga and Banyankore were not allowed to register as candidates as they were informed to leave Kasese district before the registrations begun.

 As government soldiers retreated in the Uganda-Tanzania War, the Rwenzururu looted the weapons and supplies left behind.
 Thus well-armed, the Rwenzururu was once again able to pose a serious threat to regional control from 1979 to 1982.
 In 1982, however, the administration of President Milton Obote negotiated a settlement with the Rwenzururu leaders in which they agreed to abandon the goal of secession in exchange for "a degree of local autonomy," the appointment of Bakonjo and Baamba to government administrative posts, and economic benefits such as vehicles and educational scholarships to be distributed by local elders.
 During the negotiations, the government preferred direct talks, as they believed third-party mediation would give legitimacy to the Rwenzururu claim.

 Amon Bazira had been a key person in the negotiations between the Rwenzururu and Obote government.
 His insight was that the Rwenzururu was a largely middle class organization that could be placated with commercial prizes.
 He later approached President Mobutu Sese Seko of Zaire and President Daniel arap Moi of Kenya, who both had grounds for disliking the new Ugandan government led by Yoweri Museveni, for support for new Bakonjo rebellion under an organization called the National Army for the Liberation of Uganda (NALU).
 Bazira was shot dead in the State House in Nakuru, Kenya in 1993, a probable target of Ugandan agents.
 In 1995, Sudanese agents engineered the merging of the remnants of NALU with the Uganda Muslim Liberation Army and the Baganda monarchist Allied Democratic Movement in order to give these latter organizations a local constituency, creating the Allied Democratic Forces.

+Charles Mumbere was installed as the Omusinga wa Rwenzururu after the death of his father (Isaya Mukirania by the clan leaders and the elders.